dimi309/small3d/README.md

 - MacOS (OpenGL)
 - Linux (OpenGL - Tested on Debian, Ubuntu and Fedora)
 - Android (OpenGL ES 2.0)
-- iOS (OpenGL ES 2.0 - Extremely backwards compatible.
-It can run on iOS 9.3 and Android 4.2)
+- iOS (OpenGL ES 2.0)

+This library is extremely backwards compatible.
+It can run on iOS 9.3 and Android 4.2.

 *I am aware that OpenGL and OpenGL ES have been deprecated by Apple in favour of Metal.
 This was one of the reasons [I was also maintaining a Vulkan renderer in the past](https://github.com/dimi309/small3d/releases/tag/1.8015.last.vulkan), which was also running on Apple devices via MoltenVK.
 I was hoping that, in the near future, I could use Vulkan exclusively across all platforms.
-However, given the many glitches I have encountered with Vulkan drivers on many devices, I have decided to remove the Vulkan renderer from small3d for now.
-Do not worry;
-despite the deprecation, OpenGL and OpenGL ES still work just fine on Apple.
-I will reconsider implementing a Vulkan renderer or a Metal renderer in the future, or even a DirectX renderer (why not) if OpenGL ever does indeed get discontinued on any platform small3d currently supports.
-My priority is always that games made with small3d run on as many devices as possible and that the codebase remains pretty small - pun intended :) - and manageable.*
+However, given the many glitches I have encountered with Vulkan drivers on many devices, I have decided to remove the Vulkan renderer for now.
+In any case, OpenGL and OpenGL ES still work just fine on Apple.
+I will reconsider implementing a Vulkan renderer or a Metal renderer in the future, or even a DirectX renderer (why not) if OpenGL ever does indeed get discontinued on any of the currently supported platforms.
+My priority is always that games made with this library run on as many devices as possible and that the codebase remains small - pun intended :)*

 # Tutorial